kvatrom/ai-workshop-vibe-coding-pdf-search/docs/SpecDoc.md

 This document is the living specification for the PDF Semantic Search with ChromaDB project.
 It captures intent, requirements, and acceptance criteria for each incremental slice.
 It should be updated alongside code changes.

-Last updated: 2025-09-30 (Local ChromaDB integration and indexing data/pdfs)
+Last updated: 2025-09-30 (OpenAI embeddings client optional)

 ## Purpose and Intent
 - Provide a minimal, testable foundation for ingesting PDFs, generating embeddings, upserting to ChromaDB, and performing semantic search.